DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 possible according to specified criteria.
 If search results vary little across this group of participants, one could establish a stronger case for the consistency of these particular results.
-As such, this approach to archival research resemble many traditional qualitative research designs.
+As such, this approach to archival research resembles many traditional qualitative research designs.

 If reliable VPN servers are available, then it is possible to conduct